evildmp/diataxis-documentation-framework/how-to-guides.rst

 Food and cooking
 --------------------

-..  image:: /images/recipe.jpg
+..  image:: /images/old-recipe.jpg
     :alt: 'a recipe'
     :class: floated

 Consider a recipe, an excellent model for a how-to guide.
 A recipe clearly defines what will be achieved by following it, and **addresses a specific question** (*How do I make...?* or *What can I make with...?*).

 It's not the responsibility of a recipe to *teach* you how to make something.
-Even if an experienced chef has made the exactly the same thing multiple times before, they will still follow a recipe - even if they *created* the recipe themselves - to ensure that they do it correctly.
+An professional chef who has made the exactly the same thing multiple times before may still follow a recipe - even if they *created* the recipe themselves - to ensure that they do it correctly.

 Even following a recipe **requires at least basic competence**.
 Someone who has never cooked before should not be